20Devs/FileValidation/README.md

 # FileValidation
-A Sample to validate file with MimetypeDetective package

-This solution contains the custom attributes to validate file content.
+A sample to validate file with MimetypeDetective package This solution contains the custom attributes to validate file content.